 Choosing a web hosting provider

 When making this important decision, ask a lot of questions of your web host or prospective web host.
 Do you employ Energy Star equipment?
 Do you use power from carbon-neutral sources?
 How is the office powered?
-How are the servers cooled?
-How is old, outdated equipment disposed of?
+Are the servers cooled with traditional means?
+What do they do with their old, outdated equipment?
+How is it disposed of?
 If you don’t like the answers you get, you won’t like working with that web host.

 Further, a truly contemporary hosting service wants YOUR site visitors to recognize your commitment to a cleaner planet today and in the future so most offer an emblem you can display on your web site – an emblem that proudly proclaims that your site is hosted by a green corporate culture…a corporate culture that becomes YOUR corporate culture.